 1892 Birthday of playwright Elmer Rice, author of many dramas including Street Scene, Counsellor-at-Law, Dream Girl, The Grand Tour, and the libretto to Kurt Weill's musical based on Street Scene.
 He is also instrumental in the development of other playwrights' careers as co-producer of The Playwrights' Company.

 1961 Ossie Davis's new comedy, Purlie Victorious, opens at the Cort Theatre.
 Davis himself stars in the production, which is the basis for the 1963 film, Gone are the Days and the 1970 musical, Purlie.
 The comedy focuses on a young man from a small town in Georgia and his desire for the races to worship together in churches.
 Among Davis' co-stars are Ruby Dee, Godfrey Cambridge, and Alan Alda.
-The production, which runs 261 performances, is directed by Howard Da Silva.
+The production is directed by Howard Da Silva.

 1961 Actor Gregory Jbara is born in Wayne, Michigan.
 His Broadway appearances include the original Broadway productions of Victor/Victoria and Dirty Rotten Scoundrels, and he wins a Tony Award for his performance in Billy Elliot: The Musical.